 Once the first hard frost of fall has occurred, your hardy fuchsias will look wilted and the blossoms will fall off.
 Resist the urge to cut the plant back.
 The old growth, while looking like a bunch of dead sticks, provides insulation for the plant during the winter, and helps to prevent rot from cold freezing rain.

 As additional protection during the winter, you can pack maple leaves (or whatever kind of leaves you may have in your fall clean-up) around the base of the plant.
 In early spring, be sure to remove the leaves to allow the sun to warm the soil and to provide the plants with good air circulation.

-With a little bit of care through the winter, you’ll be able to enjoy your treasures come spring!This entry was posted on 10/01/2011 in Fuchsias 101, Garden Journal by PowellsWood
+With a little bit of care through the winter, you’ll be able to enjoy your treasures come spring!This entry was posted on 10/01/2011 in How to Care for Fuchsias, Northwest Gardening Blog by PowellsWood